Hispanics and Latinos in Alaska: History

-A map showing the Spanish territorial claims of Nootka (Nutca in Spanish) from 1789-1795.
+A map showing the Spanish territorial claims of Nootka (Nutca in Spanish) from 1789 to 1795.
 It contains many of the Spanish names used to describe the geographical features of the west coast.

 Early Spanish exploration in Alaska

 The Spanish expeditions to the Pacific Northwest started in 1774 and lasted until 1794.
 The objectives of the expeditions were to search for Fonte's passage, a waterway to the Atlantic Ocean from the Pacific Ocean, and to find the Russians who were thought to be living in the area.
 Both would increase opportunities for economic growth and trade.

 The first expedition was led by Juan José Pérez Hernández, who turned back at present day Haida Gwaii due to sickness and lack of supplies.
 This expedition failed to reach Cape Muzon, the lowest point in Alaska (latitude of 54°40' N) or other waters in Southeast Alaska.

 One of the first Latinos to sail into Alaskan waters and to land on Alaska soil was Juan Francisco de la Bodega y Quadra.
 Son of Tomás de la Bodega y de las Llanas, a Spanish-born deputy of the Spanish consulate in Cuzco, Juan was born in Peru.
 He led two expeditions up the Northwest coast in 1775 and 1779.
 The furthest Bodega traveled up the coast was to 58° N, past what is now present day Sitka.
 Here he lost sight of land and had little hope of continuing before winter set in.
 He discovered no Russian settlements or Northwest passage.

 Other Spanish explorers led expeditions into Alaskan waters clear up to Valdez (61° 7' N).
-During the Nootka Crisis (1789-1795), British and Spanish leaders sought control and sovereignty over what is now known as Vancouver Island and the surrounding areas.
+During the Nootka Crisis (1789–1795), British and Spanish leaders sought control and sovereignty over what is now known as Vancouver Island and the surrounding areas.
 This conflict continued until the end of the Third Nootka Convention in 1794.
 British and Spanish explorers and traders decided to mutually abandon the ownership of Nootka Sound and only use it as a temporary but shared open port between both parties.
 Shortly after, the Spanish completely withdrew from Alaska and the Nootka port.
 This allowed the British to expand their economic interests in the Pacific Northwest with little Spanish interference.